- Staying Connected

 Prescription drug coverage for PPO Plans A & B are administered through Envision Rx for employees, non-Medicare retirees, and their dependents.
 For Medicare-eligible retirees and/or dependents, prescription drug coverage is administered through EnvisionRx Plus.

 For more details on these plans (including tiers, copays, and contact information), please review the “Overview” section below.
 For details regarding the JHMB’s special program for maintenance medications, please select the “Rx90 Program” tab below.
-For details regarding the JHMB’s Select Formulary for 2018, please select the “Select Formulary ” tab below.
+For details regarding the JHMB’s Select Formulary, please select the “Select Formulary ” tab below.

 NOTE: The prescription drug coverage information provided in this section does not apply Plan C Kaiser participants.
 For information specific to Plan C participants, please visit the “Your Benefits” page.

 EnvisionRx plan has 4 tiers based on its current drug formulary (a list of prescriptions drugs covered by the plan).
 EnvisionRx determines which drugs are placed on the formulary via its Pharmacy and Therapeutics Committee, which selects drugs from virtually all therapeutic types and bases its decisions upon factors such as – drug effectiveness, cost, quality, safety and potential side effects.
 The formulary is updated periodically as new drugs or new prescribing information becomes available.